Registered Psychologist BSc PGCE MA CPsychol MNZPsS

 He was the Practice Advisor for the postgraduate Educational Psychology Course at Victoria University, Wellington and continues to take an active role in the support of newly qualified psychologists.
 He practices psychological techniques supported by research and experience.
 He is frequently employed by the Ministry of Education to offer professional supervision to educational psychologists in training alongside his private practice.

-He is President of the Executive Committee of the New Zealand Psychological Society advising and promoting the use of psychology at a local, national and international level.
+He is the outgoing President of the Executive Committee of the New Zealand Psychological Society advising and promoting the use of psychology at a local, national and international level.